Garbally College, Ballinasloe (Leaving Cert). University College Dublin (BSc and PhD).

 Once we have some results from Janus, we need to do some maths to see which is the best drug.
 It’s not very difficult to do, but if you have a lot of data, it can take some time.
 We always repeat experiments at least three times over different days, so we can be really sure of our results.

-Once we are finished the labwork, the experiment is written as a research paper, with Introduction, Methods, Results and Discussion sections, and published (hopefully) in a Scientific Journal.
+Once we are finished the labwork, the experiment is written as a research paper, with an Introduction (what we hope to find), Methods (what we did), Results (what we found) and Discussion (what it all means) sections.
+Hopefully, it will then get published in a Scientific Journal for other scientists to read.

-I leave work around 18:00 and am home around 19:00 to play with Charlie for a while before he goes to bed.
+I leave work at 18:00 and am home around 19:00 to spend some time with the kids or bring them to guitar or scouts, where I am a leader.
 I play football some evenings, or just watch TV or read.
-I like to watch Game of Thrones, Dexter and The Big Bang Theory.

 How would you describe yourself in 3 words?